PLAR Application Instructions

 • An official letter, sent directly to the College by the school or education institution, confirming that the medium of instruction was English for your secondary or post-secondary education.

-Please request proof of language proficiency to be sent directly to registration@collegeofdietitians.org.
+Proof of language proficiency must be sent electronically to the College at: registration@collegeofdietitians.org.

 Translation of documents received in a language other than English or French